Internal Closedness and von Neumann-Morgenstern Stability in Matching Theory: Structures and Complexity: Internally Closed Sets: the Roommate Case

 \section{Internally Closed Sets: the Roommate Case}

 In this section we return to the more general roommate instances.
-Our major structural contribution is a generalization of the theory of rotations to incorporate what we call \emph{stitched rotations}.
-In turn, the complexity of finding a stitched rotation allows us to deduce the computational hardness of deciding whether a set of matchings is internally closed (in this section), as well as deciding whether a set of matchings is vNM-stable (in the next section), via reductions from $3$-SAT.
+Our major structural contribution is an extension of the theory of rotations to incorporate what we call \emph{stitched rotations}.
+In turn, the complexity of finding a stitched rotation allows us to deduce the computational hardness of deciding whether a set of matchings is internally closed (in this section), as well as deciding whether a set of matchings is vNM stable of deciding if an instance has a vNM stable set of matchings (in the next section), via reductions from $3$-SAT.

 The section is organized as follows.
 In Section~\ref{sec:irving_algo}, we recall Irving's two-phases algorithms for finding a stable matching (or deducing none exists) in a roommate instance.
-We then establish several structural properties implied by Irving's algorithm: in Section~\ref{sec:valid_table}, we use its Phase 1 to justify a restriction of problem domain to \emph{valid} tables; based upon this restriction, in Section~\ref{sec:nonbipartite_rotations} we use Phase 2 of Irving's algorithm to introduce the notion of rotations (which is different from the bipartite case) notion of rotation in the roommate problem, which can be further categorized into singular and non-singular rotations.
+We then establish several structural properties implied by Irving's algorithm: in Section~\ref{sec:valid_table}, we use its Phase 1 to justify a restriction of the problem domain to \emph{valid} tables; based upon this restriction, in Section~\ref{sec:nonbipartite_rotations} we use Phase 2 of Irving's algorithm to introduce the notion of rotation in the roommate problem which is different from the bipartite case.
+Rotations in the roommate case can be further categorized into singular and non-singular rotations.
 In Section~\ref{sec:antipodal_edge_stitched_rotations}, we introduce the new notion of \emph{stitched rotations}, an object stemming from dual rotations which allows us to augment the set of stable matchings of a roommate instance to a larger internally stable set of matchings, or conclude that no such augmentation is possible.
-Building on all these structural properties, in subsection \ref{sec:NP_hard_deciding_internally_closed} we employ a reduction from 3-SAT to show the following.
+Building on all these structural properties, in Subsection \ref{sec:NP_hard_deciding_internally_closed} we employ a reduction from 3-SAT to show the following.

 \begin{theorem} \texttt{CIC} is co-NP-hard. \end{theorem}